 Other transportation - Transactions include freight charges for the transportation of goods to and from the United States, operating expenses that transportation companies incur in foreign ports, space transport services, postal services, and payments for vessel charter and aircraft leases with crew.
 Excludes air and ocean carriers' fuel purchases in foreign ports, which are included in exports and imports of goods on a balance of payments (BOP) basis.

-Royalties and license fees - Transactions for the rights to use, the rights to reproduce or distribute, and the outright sale or purchase of intellectual property such as patents, techniques, processes, formulas, designs, know-how, trademarks, copyrights, franchises, and manufacturing rights.
+Royalties and license fees - Transactions for the rights to use, the rights to reproduce or distribute, and the outright sale of intellectual property such as patents, techniques, processes, formulas, designs, know-how, trademarks, copyrights, franchises, and manufacturing rights.
 The term "royalties" generally refers to payments for the use of copyrights or trademarks; the term "license fees" generally refers to payments for the use of patents or industrial processes.
 Includes fees for the rights to distribute film and television recordings.
+Includes transactions with both affiliated (related parties) and unaffiliated foreign residents.

-Other private services - Transactions consist of education services; financial services (includes fees and commissions and excludes investment income); insurance services; telecommunications services (includes transmission services and value-added services); business, professional, and technical services (includes advertising services; computer and data processing services; database and other information services; research, development, and testing services; management, consulting, and public relations services; legal services; construction services; architectural and engineering services; installation, maintenance, and repair of equipment; and medical services); and other services.
+Other private services - Transactions consist of education services; financial services (includes fees and commissions and excludes investment income); insurance services; telecommunications services (includes transmission services and value-added services); business, professional, and technical services (includes advertising services; computer and data processing services; database and other information services; research, development, and testing services; management, consulting, and public relations services; legal services; construction services; architectural and engineering services; mining services; industrial engineering services; installation, maintenance, and repair of equipment; and medical services); and other services.
+Includes transactions with both affiliated (related parties) and unaffiliated foreign residents.

 Transfers under U.S. military sales contracts (Exports only) - Transactions include exports of services, such as training services and repair services, provided by U.S. government military agencies through grants and the U.S. Foreign Military Sales (FMS) program.
+Includes exports of goods that are commingled in the source data and cannot be separately identified.
 Excludes exports of goods under the FMS program, which are included in exports of goods on a BOP basis.

-Direct defense expenditures (Imports only) - Transactions include expenditures by U.S. military agencies abroad, including expenditures by U.S. personnel, payments of wages to foreign residents, construction expenditures, and payments for foreign contractual services.
-Excludes purchases of goods abroad, which are included in imports of goods on a BOP basis.
+Direct defense expenditures (Imports only) - Transactions include expenditures by U.S. military agencies abroad, including expenditures by U.S. personnel, payments of wages to foreign residents, construction expenditures, payments for foreign contractual services, and procurement of foreign goods.
+Excludes petroleum purchases abroad, which are included in imports of goods on a BOP basis.